x-zang/bibTex-merger/README.md

 - e) or automatic selection (non-interactive mode)

+## Known Issues

+- If the title field contains comma (`,`), it might be truncated when parsing title.
+This parsed title field is only used for consistency checks.
+The final output is not affected.

 ## License

 This project is open source and available under the MIT License.